FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Any test procedure that can be understood as (one call to the Manager of) MLRsearch architecture is said to be compliant with MLRsearch specification.

-# Additional Considerations
+# Further Explanations

-This section focuses on additional considerations, intuitions and motivations pertaining to MLRsearch methodology.
+This section focuses on additional explanations and usage of MLRsearch specification.

 {::comment}
     [Meta, redundant.]